 3 Tips to Prevent Kids’ Ingrown Toenails

-But now that kids are back in the rest of their shoes, you’ve got to be extra careful with their nail care.
-If you think your child already has an ingrown toenail, come in right away: we’re ready for you!
+So, if you’re little ones are rocking closed-toed shoes of any kind, you’ve got to be extra careful with their nail care.
+And, if you think your child already has an ingrown toenail, come in right away: we’re ready for you!

 While we are always happy to help, we’re also here to help prevent problems.
 So keep reading as we share the best ways to protect your kids’ from the pain of an ingrown toenail.
 But first, let’s do a little explaining about this common nail problem.